6 of the Best 2 Man Tents for Couples and Backpackers in 2024

 Strong fibreglass poles make this a hardy and reliable tent that should see you through many enjoyable camping trips.

-If you’re looking to spend less than £100, the Earth 2 from Outwell is a brilliant option.
-This fibreglass pole tent offers reliability at a great price point.
-There are several features that make this tent quick to pitch after a few practice rounds, including the pre-attached guy lines and pre-attachable inner tent.
+The Earth 2 from Outwell is a brilliant two person tent option.
+It has several features that make it quick to pitch after a few practice rounds, including the pre-attached guy lines and pre-attachable inner tent.
 Although this isn’t the lightest tent on the market, it does come with a compression carry bag so it packs down into an easy to carry size.

 The dark inner of this tent reduces light disturbance, promoting a better night’s sleep which is nice to have in the summer when the sun rises early.
 You also don’t have to leave the comfort of your tent to check out what’s going on outside, with two tinted windows just outside the zippered door.

 Having two doors on a tent is a useful feature when space is tight.
 On the Trespass Battuta, you’ve not only got a door on either end but also a vestibule on each too.
-With easy access from either side and plenty of space to store boots out of the rain, this two-man tent is a great option for those wanting a little extra room but who want to stick to the two-person design.
+With easy access from either side and plenty of space to store boots out of the rain, this two man tent is a great option for those wanting a little extra room.

 Several unique features make this tent resistant to all weather camping.
 In-built mosquito nets are useful to keep bugs outside, and the outer layer of this tent is removable, which is a good option for keeping the interior temperature down on warm nights.
-For easy setup and to keep the rain out, the groundsheet on this model is sewn in.
-With a 3000mm waterproof rating and taped seams, this tent can handle heavy rain which may be a must-have if you’re camping in the UK.
+For an easy setup and to keep the rain out, the groundsheet on this model is sewn in.
+With a 3000mm waterproof rating and taped seams, this tent can handle heavy rain, which is a must-have when you’re camping in the UK.

 In terms of structure, this tent has aluminium poles, an internal layer that clips on easily and then the option of adding a flysheet on top for protection from the elements.